12 Fruits That Cause Gas and a List of Non-Gassy Fruit Alternatives

-All yellow and not green is not enough.
-Try a banana with brown spots on its skin and see if it is easier for you to digest.
+All yellow and not green is not enough to stop a banana causing gas.
+Try one with brown spots on its skin and see if it is easier for you to digest properly.

 The good news is that as they ripen bananas increase in nutrient content, particularly potassium, magnesium, vitamin B6, vitamin C and other antioxidants.

 The bad news is they are high in simple sugars when fully ripe and are not recommended to have too often if you’re trying to lose weight.

 Eaten in excess, bananas do cause gas for most people, especially when unripe.
 One fully ripened fruit as an occasional treat though shouldn’t cause too many issues.